[Editor’s note: This story was originally published in September 2018. It has since been updated and republished.]

 American Electric Power (AEP)

 Considered one of the industry’s heavyweights, American Electric Power (NYSE:AEP) is a massive electric utility company that delivers electricity to more than 5 million customers across eleven states.
-Over the past month, AEP stock is up just shy of 3%.
+Over the past three months, AEP stock is up 6%.

 The business right now is doing pretty well, as robust economic strength in the company’s core markets has boosted the business.
 Overall, sales and earnings are both trending higher at a healthy rate.

 Another one of the industry’s heavyweights is Sempra Energy (NYSE:SRE), the multi-faceted energy company that provides energy services to more than 40 million customers globally across Southern California, Texas, Chile and Peru.
 In 2019, SRE stock is up 27%.

 Sempra’s business is doing well: Both revenues and earnings are trending higher amid a favorable economic backdrop.
 Plus, the company is continuing its energy diversification efforts by expanding its liquid natural gas (LNG) business, something which the company feels can help fuel sustainable long-term growth.